When is ventilation in your van a mandatory requirement?

 - transporting chilled or perishable goods

-In addition, when transporting some goods, installing a roof ventilation unit is the right thing to do.
+In addition, when transporting some goods, installing a roof fan unit is the right thing to do.
 For example, if you are transporting chilled or perishable products, you will want to keep the temperature inside your van as low as possible.
 Similarly, if you are transporting animals such as dogs, you will want to vent the heat out of your van and provide a supply of fresh air.
 During the day, the temperature inside unventilated vans can reach up to 38 ºC in the sun and even higher if the vehicle is stationary.

 - transporting wet or moist goods

 If wet overalls and equipment are kept in a vehicle a roof fan can reduce condensation .
 This can help to prevent damage to equipment and the interior caused by moisture and mould .